About Me Button

 This is every vehicle I have owed in my life.
 Again note that they are ALL FORDS.
 The exact bought and sold dates are long gone to my memory.
 During the 1980s and 1990s I frequently had 2 vehicles at the same time.

-1965 Coupe bought in the spring of 1980 - 6 cylinder body with a 302 in it when I bought it.
+1965 Coupe bought in the spring of 1980 - 6 cylinder body with a 302 and 5 lug rear in it when I bought it.
 It was not roadworthy in time for me to drive to my senior year in high school.
 I later completed the 5 lug front suspension conversion.

 1973 F150 AKA Orange Crate